Sometimes, you just need a hearty, comforting pasta dish, especially in the midst of winter.

 - 1/2 cup dry red lentils (rinsed in cool water for 1 minute)

 - 1 Tbsp olive oil

 - 3 cloves garlic, minced (3 cloves yield ~1 1/2 Tbsp)

 - 1 pinch sea salt (plus more to taste)

 - 1/2 tsp red chili flakes (divided)

 - 1-2 Tbsp sweetener of choice (such as organic cane sugar or coconut sugar)

-- optional: 1 Tbsp (5 g) vegan parmesan cheese, plus more to taste
+- 1 Tbsp vegan parmesan cheese (optional // plus more to taste)

-- 8 ounces (227 g) gluten free pasta (I like Trader Joe’s Gluten Free Fussili, or sub carrot noodles)
+- 8 ounces gluten-free pasta (I like Trader Joe’s Gluten Free Fusilli, or sub carrot noodles)

 - Add lentils and water to a small saucepan and bring to a low boil over medium heat, then reduce heat slightly to achieve a mild simmer (not boil).

 - Cook lentils to preferred doneness – 15 minutes for a slight bite, 20-22 minutes for more tender lentils.
 For this dish, I prefer ‘al dente’ so they don’t become mushy.